hmorchid/ada-project-analytixxperts2023/index.md

 #### Naive analysis of the relationship between Gender Diversity and Box Office Revenue

 We also took a look at the gender diversity influence.
-After the stastics test we found a very low Pearson correlation which tell us there's basically no straight-line relationship between the two.
+After the stastical tests, we found a very low Pearson correlation which tell us there's basically no straight-line relationship between the two.
 Having a more balanced mix of genders in the cast doesn't seem to have a clear link with the movie's financial success.
 As for the ethnic diversity analysis we did a regression analysis to confirm what we found resulting in the following graph :

 <iframe src="assets/gender_corr_boxoffice.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>